List of TermsAccess

 Indemnity Insurance: Healthcare insurance plan providing benefits in a predetermined amount for covered services.
 Traditionally, the insurer pays on a fee-for-service basis with no involvement in the actual delivery of healthcare services.

 Individual or Independent Practice Association (IPA): Association of individual physicians that provides services on a negotiated per capita rate, flat retainer fee, or negotiated fee-for-service basis.
 It is one model of HMO managed care.
 IPAs may also serve non-HMO patients.

-Joint Commission on Accreditation of Healthcare Organizations (JCAHO): Private voluntary accrediting organization for all types of health care organizations.
-Its focus is the outcome, process, and excellence in health care.
+Joint Commission on Accreditation of Healthcare Organizations (JCAHO): Also referred to as “The Joint Commission.”
+Private voluntary accrediting organization for all types of healthcare organizations.
+Its focus is the outcome, process, and excellence in healthcare.

 Long-term Care (LTC): Continuum of maintenance, custodial, and health services to the chronically ill, disabled, or mentally impaired over a lengthy period of time.
 Services may be provided in long-term care or on an outpatient basis (subacute care, rehabilitation facility, nursing home, mental hospital, outpatient, or at-home basis).